saahphire/NeopetsUserscripts/README.md

 # How to Install
 See [How to Install](https://github.com/saahphire/NeopetsUserscripts/wiki/How-to-Install) for a quick guide on installation, or check your preferred extension's docs

-# License
-Please take note that fishingLog is under a MIT license, unlike my other scripts.